-“Everything I did before the age of 25 should be wiped off my personal record.”
-I say this now, not to void a criminal record, because I didn’t have one, but to suggest that we all agree to expunge from our impressions of everything we hear about a person before they turned 26.
+“Everything I did before the age of 25 should be wiped from my personal record.”
+I say this now, not to void a criminal record of youth, because I didn’t have one, but to suggest that we enter into a communal agreement to expunge from our impressions everything we hear about a person before they turned 26.
 I’m talking about enhancing the social contracts that we all have with one another.
 I’m talking about developing a social contract equivalent to the state’s procedure of expunging our criminal record as a minor, depending on the charges.
 If we commit an egregious transgression that goes on our permanent record, socially and criminally, but I say we forgive and forget the minor transgressions a person tells us from their life before they turned 26.
 I propose that we develop a personal, social, and cultural young and stupid clause that states, “Anything and everything we do before the age of 26 is officially off the record.
-We will not think any less of you, based on what you did before that tender age, because I was as as young and stupid as you were at the time.”
+We will not think any less of you, based on what you did before that tender age, and because I was as as young and stupid as you were at the time.”

 We can laugh at one another.
 We can picture their mini-mes making character-defining decisions, and we “I just can’t picture you doing that!” one another with some judgment.
 When the laughter dies, however, I propose that we forget it all under the “but you were young and stupid” umbrella, because we were all young and stupid once, and most of us became old and wise as a result.